exercism/ruby/README.md

 Changes to the test suite (style, boilerplate, etc) will probably have to be made to `example.tt`.

+### Exercise Generators

+If you wish to create a new generator, or edit an existing one, the generators currently live in the lib directory and are named `$PROBLEM_cases.rb`.
+For example, the hamming generator is `lib/hamming_cases.rb`.

+All generators currently adhere to a common public interface, and must define the following three methods:

+- `test_name` - Output the name of the test
+- `workload` - Output the body of the test
+- `skipped` - Output skip syntax

 ## Pull Requests

 We welcome pull requests that provide fixes to existing test suites (missing